rcy0228/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M07_Integrating_Azure_Key_Vault_with_Azure_DevOps.md

 1. Make sure your pipeline runs successfully and once finished, review the created resources by opening the resource group **az400m07l01-RG** in the Azure Portal .
 Open the **App Service** and browse it **(Overview -> Browse)**, to see the published website.

-### Exercise 2: Remove the Azure lab resources

-In this exercise, you will remove the Azure resources provisione in this lab to eliminate unexpected charges.

->**Note**: Remember to remove any newly created Azure resources that you no longer use.
-Removing unused resources ensures you will not see unexpected charges.

-#### Task 1: Remove the Azure lab resources

-In this task, you will use Azure Cloud Shell to remove the Azure resources provisioned in this lab to eliminate unnecessary charges.

-1. In the Azure portal, open the **Bash** shell session within the **Cloud Shell** pane.
-1. List all resource groups created throughout the labs of this module by running the following command:

-    ```sh
-    az group list --query "[?starts_with(name,'az400m07l01-RG')].name" --output tsv
-    ```

-1. Delete all resource groups you created throughout the labs of this module by running the following command:

-    ```sh
-    az group list --query "[?starts_with(name,'az400m07l01-RG')].[name]" --output tsv | xargs -L1 bash -c 'az group delete --name $0 --no-wait --yes'
-    ```

-    >**Note**: The command executes asynchronously (as determined by the --nowait parameter), so while you will be able to run another Azure CLI command immediately afterwards within the same Bash session, it will take a few minutes before the resource groups are actually removed.

-#### Review

-In this lab, you integrated Azure Key Vault with an Azure DevOps pipeline by using the following steps:

-- created an Azure Key vault to store a MySQL server password as a secret.
-- created an Azure service principal to provide access to secrets in the Azure Key vault.
-- configured permissions to allow the service principal to read the secret.
-- configured pipeline to retrieve the password from the Azure Key vault and pass it on to subsequent tasks.

 ### Exercise 2: Remove the Azure DevOps billing

 In this exercise, you will remove the Azure DevOps billing enabled in this lab to eliminate unexpected charges.